LucasCalvetti/desafio-ecommerce-dwf-m9/README.md

 #Para detalles de cómo funciona la API ver documentacion de la app:

-#For details on how the API works, refer to the app's documentation.
+#For details on how the API works, refer to the app's documentation. (it is in spanish)

 https://documenter.getpostman.com/view/17225834/2s93eWysNw